nrfconnect/sdk-nrf/applications/asset_tracker_v2/README.rst

 * :file:`boards/thingy91_nrf9160_ns.conf` - Configuration file specific for Thingy:91.
 This file is automatically merged with the :file:`prj.conf` file when you build for the ``thingy91_nrf9160_ns`` build target.
 * :file:`boards/nrf9160dk_nrf9160_ns.conf` - Configuration file specific for nRF9160 DK.
 This file is automatically merged with the :file:`prj.conf` file when you build for the ``nrf9160dk_nrf9160_ns`` build target.
 * :file:`overlay-low-power.conf` - Configuration file that achieves the lowest power consumption by disabling features  that consume extra power like LED control and logging.
-* :file:`overlay-debug.conf` - Configuration file that adds additional verbose logging capabilities to the application
+* :file:`overlay-debug.conf` - Configuration file that adds additional verbose logging capabilities and enables the debug module.
+* :file:`overlay-memfault.conf` - Configuration file that enables `Memfault`_.
+To take advantage of all Memfault features in the application, you must build Memfault with the debug module enabled.
+To enable the debug module, include both :file:`overlay-debug.conf` and :file:`overlay-memfault.conf` in the ``west build`` command.
 * :file:`boards/<BOARD>/led_state_def.h` - Header file that describes the LED behavior of the CAF LEDs module.

 Generally, Kconfig overlays have an ``overlay-`` prefix and a ``.conf`` extension.